 - Contact for government inquiries.

-- Point person for reports.
+- Point person for complaints.

 - Oversight and coordination of prompt and equitable grievance procedures (faculty, student, and staff).

 - Creator and implementer of appropriate policies.

 - Compliance auditor.

 - Training oversight: Faculty, staff, students, investigators, hearing officers, and appellate officers.

+- Assurance of First Amendment protections.

+- Section 504 disabilities compliance oversight.

 - Athletics gender equity.

-POINT PERSON FOR REPORTS
+POINT PERSON FOR COMPLAINTS

-- Vice principals, supervisors, and other deputy coordinators may also be identified in publications and policies as individuals to whom a report may be made. - The "Title IX coordinator" must create a structure of documentation and reporting by these designated individuals to ensure that the "Title IX coordinator" is aware of the issue and will either designate the individual to lead the Title IX-based response protocol or will implement that process.
+- Vice Principals, supervisors, and other deputy coordinators may also be identified in publications and policies as individuals to whom a complaint may be made. - The Title IX coordinator must create a structure of documentation and reporting by these designated individuals to ensure that the Title IX coordinator is aware of the complaint and will either designate the individual to lead the Title IX-based response protocol or will implement that process.